hyhieu/easy_pybind/README.md

 └─ main.py                 # if you have --with-pymain
 ```

-For further usage options, please refer to `easy_pybind --help`.
+For further usage options, please refer to `easy-pybind --help`.